BrunodaSilvaLeite/Pipedrive_Bling_Integration/README.md

 - Run `yarn start` or `npm run start` to run the server;
 - By default the server will run at `localhost:3000`.

-## :memo: License

-This project is under License MIT.
-See the documentation [LICENSE](LICENSE) for more details.